Fieldwork

 Minimum Age: 18

-Experience Required: No field experience is necessary but some evidence of an interest in study of ancient material culture is preferred.
+Experience Required: No field experience is necessary but some evidence of an interest in the study of ancient material culture would be an advantage.

 Room and Board Arrangements: